Canadiens 3, Rangers 1 (Habs 2-1)

 Numerous times this season, I stated that the Rangers defense needed to merely be pedestrian for this team to be dangerous.
 Well they were beyond pedestrian in this series.
 In fact, I don’t think it would be hyperbole to state that they dominated the Montreal forwards (minus Radulov).

-Looking ahead to the Senators or Bruins, the only thing Rangers fans should be rooting for at this point is that series going seven games.
+Looking ahead to the Senators or Bruins, the only thing Rangers fans should be rooting for at this point is that their series goes seven games.

 Enjoy this one Rangers fans, your team earned their spot into the second round.